Programme

 Immersive Panel Discussion on Slope Stability Monitoring Systems

-This hands-on workshop explores how radar, InSAR, and drone technologies are transforming slope monitoring through integrated, real-time data workflows.
-Designed for practical application, it demonstrates how combining multiple systems enhances visibility, accuracy, and response time.
+This hands-on interactive panel explores how radar, InSAR, and drone technologies are transforming slope monitoring through integrated, real-time data workflows.
+Designed for practical application, the panel aims to harness expert insights to demonstrate how combining multiple systems enhance visibility, accuracy, and response time to address slope failures.

 Exploring how integrated monitoring systems and real-time data enhance confidence in slope performance, this session highlights adaptive engineering practices that enable proactive decision-making, early risk detection, and continuous design refinement—bridging uncertainty with actionable insight for safer, more resilient operations.